SnowdenWintermute/lucella/README.md

 ## Common Error Messages

+- The term 'DATABASE_URL=postgres://Mike:Admin101@localhost:5432/lucella-test' is not recognized as the name of a cmdlet, function, script file, or operable program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
+- SOLUTION: If you are using a windows computer, download a unix style terminal like git bash and use that to run the command.
 - Module parse failed: Unexpected token (8:7)
   You may need an appropriate loader to handle this file type, currently no loaders are configured to process this file.
 See https://webpack.js.org/concepts#loaders
   - SOLUTION: Search for any "/dist" or "/src" that were added automatically added to import paths by vs code and remove them.
 Our importing method must use a generic path so it works both in the typescript server editor and after it has been compiled to js.